behnamazimi/js-service-wrapper/README.md

         });
 ```

-These two hooks will call on all wrappers. the first one will get the result and return the `data` property of that,
+The hooks that you set on the `ServiceWrapper` will execute on all services.
+In the above example, the first one will get
- and the second one just receives the result after client-promise succeed and log it.
+the result and return the `data` property of it, and the second one just receives the result after client execution succeed and log it.

 There are six pre-defined hooks that you can set them to the `ServiceWrapper` or on each `ClientHandler`s to affect the services.
- 1. `HOOKS.BEFORE_FIRE` calls before client service calling.
+ 1. `HOOKS.BEFORE_FIRE` calls before the client service calling.
 This hook is not async, and the fire will not wait for this.
  2. `HOOKS.BEFORE_RESOLVE` calls when the service client promise is resolving.
 The value that it returns will send as the resolve parameter.
  3. `HOOKS.BEFORE_REJECT` calls when the service client promise is rejecting.
 The value that it returns will send as the reject parameter.
  4. `HOOKS.AFTER_SUCCESS` calls exactly before the resolve and this is not async to.
  5. `HOOKS.AFTER_FAIL` calls exactly before the reject and this is not async to.
  6. `HOOKS.UPDATE_REQUEST_CONFIG` with this hook you can update the request config before fire.

+ Each `ClientHandler` could have its special hook set, and its hooks will override the global hooks that have set on the `ServiceWrapper`.
- Also, you can set the special `client` and `hooks` for each `ClientHandler`:
+ Also, you can set the special `client` for each `ClientHandler`.
+Here is an example.
  ```javascript
 new ClientHandler(clientConfig)
     .setClient(manualClient)